- 4 elbow bent aluminum blind frame piped

 Slip the collar over one of the pipes.
 Butt both pipes up to one another and slide the collar back over the other pipe and get about half of each pipe inside the collar.
 Simply slide the collar towards the bottom of the pic over the other pipe till both pipes are equally inside the collar.

 Drill a 9/64 or so pilot hole through the pipe and into the collar, then insert a self-tapping screw.

 You want to get two screws in each end of the pipe through the collar.
 And you want two different angles with those screws like below.
 Repeat on both sides.

-Slip the rope from the top through the holes you drilled in the gunnels earlier.
+Slip the rope from the top through the holes you drilled in the gunnels in step four.
 Once the rope has passed through, tie a double knot and pull the knot back up tight against the bottom of the gunnel.
-Do all 4 ropes.
+Do all four ropes.
 Once the knot is tied, just let ropes lay loose for now.

-Drill holes in the top blind frame pipe as close to the bend (elbow) as you can on each end and on both sides for a total of 4 holes.
+Drill holes in the top of the bent elbow pipe (blind frame) as close to the elbow as you can on each end and on both sides (port/starboard) for a total of four holes.
 Install the provided SS pad eye bolts.
-The ratchet ropes will cross the blind here.
+The ratchet ropes will utilize the pad eye bolts to secure the blind in the up position.
 You don’t want them too far in from the ends as they will take up hunter space.

 You may be tempted to crimp this S hook permanently.
 Don’t.
 There will be times you don’t want the tripping hazard across front and back.